Inotiv

 Our pre-developed transgenic rat models express genetic mutations associated with Alzheimer’s disease and provide a valuable platform to study Alzheimer’s disease mechanisms, test therapeutic interventions, and bridge the translational gap between preclinical findings and potential human treatments.

-Not seeing the model you need?
+Not seeing the model of Alzheimer's disease you need?
 Contact us to discuss developing a new disease pharmacology model for your preclinical drug discovery program.

-Behavioral assays are crucial in the preclinical testing of new therapies for Alzheimer’s disease as they help establish the validity of disease models, screen potential drug candidates, optimize dosing, understand mechanisms of action, and provide insights into the long-term effects of therapies.
-We offer a comprehensive suite of validated assays to assess the effects of potential treatments on the cognitive and behavioral functions of Alzheimer’s models.
+Animal behavior testing is crucial for the preclinical assessment of new therapies for Alzheimer’s disease as they help establish the validity of animal models, screen potential drug candidates, optimize dosing, understand mechanisms of action, and provide insights into the long-term effects of therapies.
+We offer a comprehensive suite of validated assays to assess the effects of potential treatments on the cognitive deficits and behavioral impairments of Alzheimer’s models.

 • Open field assay